Denver Metro Orthopedics, P.C.

-Then, they replace the joint and socket of your shoulder with an artificial prosthesis made of metal and plastic.
+Then, he replaces the joint and socket of your shoulder with an artificial prosthesis made of metal and plastic.

 After placing the prosthesis, your surgeon stitches up the shoulder and moves you to a recovery room for observation.
 When you wake up, you’re moved to a hospital room.

 Following shoulder replacement, it’s normal to experience pain and swelling.
-Dr. Thon or Dr. Schwappach prescribes antibiotics and painkillers to minimize discomfort and lower the risk of infection.
+Dr. Schwappach prescribes antibiotics and painkillers to minimize discomfort and lower the risk of infection.